-From time to time, we may become involved in legal proceedings arising in the ordinary course of business.
+From time to time, we are subject to claims in legal proceedings arising in the normal course of business.
 We do not believe that we are currently party to any pending legal action that could reasonably be expected to have a material adverse effect on our business or operating results.